TL;DR: Active Listening Definition

 - Building a level of trust

-- Engage with the person you are talking to
+- You engage with the person you are talking to

-- Understand the opinion and motives of the interlocutor and respect them
+- You understand the opinion and motivation of the interlocutor and respect them

-- Repeat important points, as well as thoughts of the interlocutor
+- You repeat important points, as well as thoughts of the interlocutor

-- “Yes”, “I understand” and so on signal agreement
+- “Yes”, “I understand” etc. to signal agreement

 - “Could you please explain that to me again in a little more detail?! – signals a follow-up question.

 - Do not interrupt the person you are talking to, let them finish.

 Nonverbal cues are just as important as verbal ones when holding an important conversation.
 Gestures can speak louder than a thousand words and directly portray your attitude towards the speaker.
 Show interest by: